 One of childhood's most cherished sensations is that of flying through the air on a swing.
-This was something many disabled children never experienced -- until Morgan's Wonderland came along.
+This is something many disabled children never experienced -- until Morgan's Wonderland came along.
 Billed as the world's first Ultra Accessible Family Fun Park, this playland in San Antonio offers 30 traditional, adaptive and wheelchair swings along with many other rides and activities.
 A lake is stocked with fish for catch-and-release fun.
 Artists perform at an amphitheater with flat levels for wheelchairs.
-Visitors with special needs get free admission.
+Visitors with special needs get free admission, too.

 The nice thing about resort travel is that ideally, everything from lodging to dining to activities is in one easy-to-reach place.
 But just because a resort is advertised as having "something for everyone," doesn't mean it will have even the basics for special needs families.

 Lucy Cusick, whose son has cerebral palsy and is in a wheelchair, looks for resorts that offer accessible taxi service for their offsite activities.
 But she has an entire "wish list" for a truly special needs-friendly resort.
 "I would look for poolside tables with plenty of shade; restaurants with tables that aren't too close together; paved walkways to the beach; family, or unisex, restrooms in the public spaces; and of course the ultimate: a pool chairlift," she says.